This post may contain affiliate links.

 Car hire cost us $30 per day.
 If you have your own insurance that would cover you, it could be a lot less.

-Do You Need a GPS for a USA Road Trip?
+Do You Need a GPS for a USA driving holiday or tour?

 We wanted to keep our accommodation costs as low as possible so that we had more to spend on the big-ticket attractions, there was no way we were skipping Disney!

-We found that overall, accommodation costs were the most expensive part of our USA road trip.
+We found that overall, accommodation costs were the most expensive part of our USA tour.

 The cheapest possible way to find budget hotel rooms, was to book online.
-We scoured all the usual booking sites, Priceline was often cheapest although we also used Booking.com and Agoda.
+We scoured all the usual booking sites, Priceline was often cheapest and we found those deals through Hotels Combined.
+We also checked Booking.com and Agoda regularly.
+Hotels Combined is a good choice in a situation like this because they pull the best deals from multiple booking sites at once so that you know you have the best deal.
 Turning up at the hotel in person was always more expensive than booking online, the same deals just aren’t available. ( This is not the situation in most other countries we visit).

 Rooms were mostly very good.
 Outside of Washington DC, New Orleans and NYC, we found rooms for under $40, always below $50 ( before tax) for our family of four.
 Don’t forget to factor in the added tax and watch out for places that charge a nightly resort fee.